-At portfolioeinstein.com we have a lot of portfolios.
-Many of them or totally unsuited for your purpose.
+At portfolioeinstein.com, we have a lot of portfolios.
+Many of them are totally unsuited for your purpose.
 But many are very suitable.
 So which ones do you pick?

 The first parameter you need to look at it the standard deviation.
 That’s the risk of the portfolio.
 This means how much the returns will likely vary from year to year.
-The higher the standard deviation the more the returns will bounce around.
-A portfolio with an average return of 1% and a standard deviation of 1% will vary it returns by 1% from year to year – on average.
+The higher the standard deviation, the more the returns will bounce around.
+A portfolio with an average return of 1% and a standard deviation of 1% will vary its returns by 1% from year to year – on average.
 So a $100 savings portfolio with a 1% standard deviation is expected to move up or down by $1 each year.

-To put it in other terms, the standard deviation describes the probability of how volatile the returns will be in a given year.
+The standard deviation describes the probability of how volatile the returns will be in a given year.
 The returns are distributed along a bell curve graph.
-This means that 68% of the time the returns will be within 1 standard deviation, 95% of the returns within 2 standard deviations and 99.7% of the returns within 3 standard deviations.
+This means that 68% of the time, the returns will be within one standard deviation, 95% of the returns within two standard deviations, and 99.7% of the returns within three standard deviations.

 So when looking at the volatility (std), remember that you will experience those swings quite often.

 The next metric is the drawdown.

 This is the maximum amount the portfolio has historically lost in a year.
 In my opinion, this is a better metric of risk than standard deviation is.
 Note that the drawdown is measured at year’s end.
 The drawdown in mid-year could actually be higher.
 This was the case for S&P 500 in 2009 where it had bottomed out losing a total of 50.8% since 2007.
 In a single year, however, the S&P 500 has “only” lost 37%.
 It has since regained what it lost during those years and gained a massive 250% since then.